 Alfred "Alf" SUTCLIFFE, the disgruntled, middle-aged English immigrant husband of Lucy.
 He and Lucy have a son, Jim, and a daughter, Ethel Brinkman.
 A resident of Flat 8, he pines for his former life in England and corresponds with his sister, Lily, who still lives there.
 While Lucy is on holiday, he invites Arnold Feather to move in as a boarder.
 Alf has various jobs including truck and taxi driving before moving his family to Perth.
 Portrayed by James Elliott.

 Emma SUTCLIFFE, Lucy's change-of-life baby, born on the evening of the fatal deli bomb blast.
-Emma is briefly kidnapped by a woman suffering a mental condition, but is safely returned to her parents.
-Portrayed by Herself.
+Emma is briefly kidnapped by "Mad Stella", a woman suffering a mental condition, but is safely returned to her parents.
+Portrayed by Herself (actually the baby son of Floor Manager/Producer, Ian Leigh-Cooper).

 Jim SUTCLIFFE, the son of Alf and Lucy, ex-husband of Noelene and father of young Sebastian.
 Jim lives in Perth.
 Portrayed by Brendon Lunney.